 Buying tip - check prices at Worldwide before buying on Amazon as we have seen these putter priced above MSRP on Amazon.

 MSRP: $219 (but can be found for significantly less at both Worldwide Golf Shops and on Amazon - see links below)

-Callaway have come out with some excellent mallet putters in 2019 including the Stroke Lab putters, EXO putters and the O-Works line of putters.
+Callaway have come out with some excellent mallet putters including the Stroke Lab putters, EXO putters and the O-Works line of putters.

 Featured here is the Odyssey O-Works mallet that comes in a variety of cool heads shapes that juniors will love.
 The O-Works have Callaway's Microhinge technology in the face insert that provides a soft feel and good topspin and roll.